 - acting without much consideration to the consequences

 A person’s shopping habits are often a good indication of ADHD.
-Impulse buying, especially on items they can’t afford, is a common symptom of adult ADHD.
+Impulse buying, especially on items the person can’t afford, is a common symptom of adult ADHD.

-Life with ADHD can seem chaotic, as though your emotions are on a constantly up-and-down journey.
+Life with ADHD can seem chaotic, as though your emotions are constantly in flux.
 You can easily become bored and go looking for excitement on a whim.
 Small frustrations can seem intolerable or bring on depression and mood swings.

-Untreated emotional problems can have a polarizing effect, which can add complications to personal and professional relationships.
+Untreated emotional problems can add complications to personal and professional relationships.

 Other common traits among adults with ADHD include: